This article will address:

 Too much mTOR can lead to obesity, diabetes and neurodegenerative diseases.
 Low levels of mTOR have been found to decrease cancer risk, decrease inflammation, improve insulin sensitivity and may increase longevity.

-Fasting allows your digestive tract to “rest and digest!”
+Fasting allows your digestive tract to “rest and digest!”.
 Giving your digestion a break can help to heal any damage that you may have done to your gut lining.
-That damage may be causing you to have low immunity and/or inflammation (through leaky gut).
+That damage may be causing you to have low immunity and/or inflammation (through the leaky gut).

 While most people don’t necessarily relate fasting to gut health beyond the above point, I think fasting and your gut health are intertwined, as they both relate to our circadian cycle.